What is SCFM in Air Compressors – SCFM vs. CFM Explained

 You can find an air compressor’s CFM value using the following simple steps:

-• Find the volume of the air compressor tank in gallons.
+- Find the volume of the compressed air system tank in gallons.
 Most manufacturers specify this on the product.

-• Refill the air compressor with air, recording the time it takes to refill the tank while watching the gauge.
+- Refill the compressor with air, recording the time it takes to refill the tank while watching the gauge.
 Record the PSI (pounds per square inch) when the compressor kicks in and when it kicks out.
 You may call the first PSI measurement PSI 1 and PSI 2.

-• Multiply the value by 60 to get the CFM of your air compressor.
+- Multiply the value by 60 to get the CFM of your compressed air system.

 Knowledge of SCFM is quite useful when working with air compressors.
 Once you understand how to convert units into SCFM, you can easily convert SCFM to psi and vice versa.